LZBiala/LZBiala.github.io/README.md

 # [ETL Project: ETL process on job demand in data science](https://github.com/LZBiala/ETL_group_project)

+* ETL process on job demand and data science roles in 2019.
-* Create a database called “DataSciDB in the MongoDB environment.
+* Created a database called “DataSciDB" in the MongoDB environment.
-* Create a collection called “DS_Job_Categories” and insert data reflecting data science job categories into this collection
-* Create a collection called “DS_Languages” and insert data reflecting languages used in the procuring and processing of data into this collection
-* Create a collection called “Ml_Tools” and insert data reflecting current tools used for machine learning into this collection
-* Create a collection called “Ml_Methods and insert data reflecting most widely used machine learning models for mapping and modelling of data into this collection

 # [Data Project 3: Develop 3 classifiers to predict potential breast cancer using our dataset](https://github.com/LZBiala/dataproject3)

+We compared the accuracy of the three classifiers because we believe we’ll find some good inferences from these models from our dataset.

 Classifiers used were:
 <br>